Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 $1 in keep {print}' nuclear_contigs.v1.txt $MY_GFF \
     > braker.18_diatom_nuclear_only.v1.gff3
 ```
+This step extracts the contig names retained in the nuclear-enriched genome and uses them to filter the BRAKER4 GFF3 file.
+Only gene models located on retained nuclear contigs are kept, while features on removed organelle-like contigs are excluded.
 The number of genes before and after filtering was checked.
 ```bash
 grep -c $'\tgene\t' $MY_GFF
 grep -c $'\tgene\t' braker.18_diatom_nuclear_only.v1.gff3
 ```
+These commands count gene features before and after nuclear-contig filtering.
+The comparison confirms how many BRAKER4 gene models were removed because they were located on organelle-like contigs.
 ```text
 Full BRAKER4 genes:              15102
 Nuclear-filtered BRAKER4 genes:  15048